Semidefinite programming hierarchies for constrained bilinear optimization: Introduction

-Now, to approximate the set of separable operators is a ubiquitous but hard problem in quantum information theory (see, e.g., \cite{Barak12}).
-Nevertheless, as realized in~\cite{Doherty04} the set of separable quantum states can be approximated by sum-of-squares hierarchies of Lasserre~\cite{Lasserre00} and Parrilo~\cite{Parrilo2003}.
-This lead to the semidefinite programming hierarchy of Doherty-Parrilo-Spedalieri (DPS), which is extensively employed to characterize entanglement in quantum information theory~\cite{Doherty02}.
-For our setting, however, we are interested more generally in characterizing operators $Z_{A\bar AB\bar B}$ that are separable in the cut $A\bar A|B\bar B$, but subject to linear constraints as well.
+Now, to approximate the set of separable states within the set of bipartite states is a ubiquitous but hard problem in quantum information theory (see, e.g., \cite{Barak12}).
+Nevertheless, as realized in~\cite{Doherty04} the set of separable states can be approximated by the sum-of-squares hierarchies of Lasserre~\cite{Lasserre00} and Parrilo~\cite{Parrilo2003}.
+This lead to the {\it semidefinite programming hierarchy} of Doherty-Parrilo-Spedalieri (DPS), which is extensively employed to characterize quantum correlations in quantum information theory~\cite{Doherty02}.
+The underlying idea of the DPS hierarchy is that separable states $W_{AB}=\sum_i p_i W_A^i \otimes W_B^i$ on $A\otimes B$, where $\{p_i\}_{i\in I}$ is a probability distribution, are {\it $n$-extendible} to $W_{AB_1^n}=\sum_i p_iW_A^i \otimes (W_B^i)^{\otimes n}$ on $A\otimes B^{\otimes n}$ for any $n$, such that we have for any permutation $\pi$ that\footnote{Here and henceforth we use the notation $B_i^j$ to denote the systems $B_i\otimes\cdots\otimes B_j$, which should be interpreted as empty if $i>j$.}